mozanunal/sllm.nvim/README.md

     add_url_to_ctx = false,
     -- Other keymaps will use their default values
   },
+  -- System prompt prepended to all queries (via -s flag) system_prompt = [[You are a sllm plugin living within neovim.
+Always answer with markdown.
-  -- See the "Pre-Hooks and Post-Hooks" section for more details pre_hooks = {
+If the offered change is small, return only the changed part or function, not the entire file.]], -- See the "Pre-Hooks and Post-Hooks" section for more details pre_hooks = {
     -- Example: automatically include git diff in context